-People involved in this area develop strategies and actions to best utilize staff and management to meet the corporate response to the information.
-They analyze data and develop programs that will initiate needed changes, and then evaluate the results.
+People involved in this area develop HR strategies and actions to best utilize staff and management to meet the corporate response to the information.
+They analyze data and develop personnel programs that will initiate needed changes, and then evaluate the results.

 Workforce Planning and Employment

-This area of Functional Human Resource Management deals with staffing.
-Your Business at Arizona Central includes determining personnel needs as one of the duties of people in this area.
-Once a need is identified, the manager must not only define the position, but decide where and when to advertise openings.
-Recruitment involves screening applicants and conducting interviews as well.
-Sometimes human resource workers will hire directly and other times they simply narrow the applicant field for supervisors.
-Once staff people are hired, it becomes the responsibility of the human resource department to develop strategies to retain the hiree.
+HR typically facilitates the hiring process, including administrative responsibilities.
+Once a staffing need is identified, the HR manager must conduct a job analysis.
+This makes it easier to hire the right people with the right skill set.
+They then decide where and when to advertise openings.
+Human resource personnel will screen applicants and conduct interviews.
+Sometimes HR managers will hire directly and other times they simply narrow the applicant field for supervisors.
+Once staff people are hired, it becomes the responsibility of the human resource department to develop strategies to retain the hire.

 Total Rewards or Compensation

-This division of Functional Human Resource Management deals with one of the largest expenses of a corporation.
-It includes direct compensation like wages and bonuses as well as indirect compensation given as benefit packages.
+This human resource management function deals with one of the largest expenses of a corporation.
+It includes direct compensation like wages and bonuses as well as indirect compensation given as employee benefits.
 Human resource workers in this department work with: